v-rgrace/Viva/Viva/engage/eac-key-admin-roles-permissions.md

 # Manage administrator roles in Viva Engage

 To perform administrative tasks and facilitate many of the premium features in Viva Engage, users need to be assigned specific roles.
-The table below describes each of the admin roles in Viva Engage and the business functions they enable.
+The following table describes each of the admin roles and their business functions in Viva Engage.

 >[!NOTE]
 >A Viva Engage license isn't required for an admin to configure Viva Engage (core or premium).